luusitalo/GettingAndCleaningData/CodeBook.md

 The data consists of a smartphone accelometer and gyroscope data from an experiment if which 30 volunteers performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 The smartphone accelerometer and gyroscope, captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 The tidydat.txt data file consists of the means per subject (volunteer) and activity type of mean and standard deviation measurements of 33 variables.

-For the explanation of these measurements, pleaserefer to the original data features_info.txt document.
+Please refer to the original data features_info.txt document for the explanation of these measurements.

 The included variables are:
 - activity: activity type.
 Value is one of [WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING]